Hunter-Gatherers (Foragers)

 Abstract

 The hunter-gatherer way of life is of major interest to anthropologists because dependence on wild food resources was the way humans acquired food for the vast stretch of human history.
 Cross-cultural researchers focus on studying patterns across societies and try to answer questions such as: What are recent hunter-gatherers generally like?
 How do they differ from food producers?
 How do hunter-gatherer societies vary and what may explain their variability?
-In this revised summary, we focus on what cross-cultural researchers have found about hunter-gatherer lifestyles.
+Research on hunter-gatherers continues to be of major interest to anthropologists and other social scientists.
+We have updated and revised this summary with more recent research.

 Download: PDF | ePUB (ebook)